dnlgmz/dnlgmz/README.md

 ### Hello ✨  I am Daniel Gomez!

 - 🔭 I’m currently pioneering an AI app (Gomera) that can facilitate robotic-assisted neuroendovascular surgery (NES) for aneurysm subarachnoid hemorrhage (aSAH) healing via an optimized drug eluting biomedical device for the coil embolization procedure.
-- My work includes Biomedical ML Engineering, Structural and Computational Biophysics, leading the industry, and keeping a strategic mind.

 - My graduate studies is in Struct Mol Bio, Microbio & Immuno (M&I), Oncology, and my thesis is on the Virophysics of a molecular nanomachine as a promising antiviral target for drug design, discovery, and development